 Kimberly has a Master of Social Work degree in Social and Economic Development and Management from Washington University in St. Louis and a Bachelor of Arts degree in Psychology from Colby College in Maine.

-Lawrence has a B.S. in Technical Writing from Northeastern University and holds a Masters Degree in Education specializing in Curriculum Design from the University of Massachusetts in Boston.
+Lawrence has a B.S. in Technical Writing from Northeastern University and holds a Master of Education degree specializing in Curriculum Design from the University of Massachusetts in Boston.